Richard Henry Heslop: German Counterattack

 The Germans and their French allies soon responded to the growing threat of the Resistance in Heslop's area of operations.
 The French pro-German militia, the Milice, burned more than 500 farms suspected of being used by the maquis in Haute-Savoie Department during the three winter months of 1943-1944.
 In February 1944, 4,500 members of the Milice and the Groupe mobile de réserve (GMR) invaded the Ain and Haute-Savoie Departments and in an operation lasting two months captured more than 1,000 members of the Resistance.
 In early March, Tom Morel, the maquis commander on the Glieres Plateau, was killed in a commando raid on a GMR headquarters.
 Later that month the German army and Milice attacked the plateau in force, defeating and dispersing 700 maquis.
 In early 1944 the impatient and newly-armed maquis were all too eager to take on the German military directly rather than confining themselves to sabotage and guerrilla tactics, as advised by Heslop and the SOE.
 As a result of the German victories, Heslop found himself on the run to evade capture.

 D-Day and beyond

 In April and May 1944, as the French became aware that the allies would soon invade France, the situation on the ground for Heslop and his Marksman network changed.
 The GMR lost its enthusiasm for repressing the Resistance and its leaders began to come over to the side of the maquis.
 The number of recruits for the maquis increased, especially French officers who had straddled the fence for 4 years but now demanded commands in the Resistance.
-These late-comers were called the "Mothball Brigade" and were shunted aside into units of their own.
+These late-comers were called the "Mothball Brigade" (because their military uniforms had been hanging unused in their closets until allied victory became likely) and were shunted aside into units of their own.